-We have acted as counsel to Medical Properties Trust, Inc., a Maryland corporation (the "Company"), in connection with the preparation of the registration statement on Form S-3 ASR (the "Registration Statement") and Prospectus (the "Prospectus") dated August 9, 2016 and filed with the Securities and Exchange Commission (the "SEC").
+We have acted as counsel to Medical Properties Trust, Inc., a Maryland corporation (the "Company"), in connection with the preparation of the registration statement on Form S-3 ASR (the "Registration Statement") and Prospectus (the "Prospectus") dated December 31, 2018 and filed with the Securities and Exchange Commission (the "SEC").
 You have requested our opinion regarding certain United States federal income tax matters.

 The Company, through MPT Operating Partnership, L.P., a Delaware limited partnership, (the "Operating Partnership") and its subsidiary limited liability companies and partnerships, owns interests in healthcare facilities.
-The Operating Partnership also owns MPT Development Services, Inc., a Delaware corporation, MPT Covington TRS Inc., a Delaware corporation and MPT Finance Corporation, a Delaware corporation.
-Each of MPT Development Services, Inc., MPT Covington TRS, Inc. and MPT Finance Corporation have made joint elections with the Company for each to be a taxable REIT subsidiary for federal income tax purposes under Section 856(l) of the Internal Revenue Code of 1986, as amended (the "Code").
+The Operating Partnership also owns MPT Development Services, Inc., a Delaware corporation and MPT Finance Corporation, a Delaware corporation.
+Each of MPT Development Services, Inc. and MPT Finance Corporation have made joint elections with the Company for each to be a taxable REIT subsidiary for federal income tax purposes under Section 856(l) of the Internal Revenue Code of 1986, as amended (the "Code").